AaronBeaudoin/steady-viewport/README.md

 When you try to layout things in CSS based on the size of the viewport, there are a few issues you'll commonly run into from my experience:

 - Relying on the `vh` unit to size elements that should be the height of the page is not a viable solution for mobile browsers.
-This is because in some mobile browsers the `vh` unit changes whenever the URL navigation bar is hidden or shown.
-This causes elements with dimensions relying on the `vh` unit to change size whenever the URL navigation bar "toggles", which can make the entire page jump around and negatively impact the user experience.
-(In some other mobile browsers the `vh` unit simply always takes up the space behind the URL navigation bar, which is also not ideal because content ends up hidden.)
+This is because in some mobile browsers the `vh` unit changes whenever the address bar is hidden or shown.
+This causes elements with dimensions relying on the `vh` unit to change size whenever the address bar "toggles", which can make the entire page jump around and negatively impact the user experience.
+(In some other mobile browsers the `vh` unit simply always takes up the space behind the address bar, which is also not ideal because content ends up hidden.)

 - Relying on the `vw` and `vh` units to size elements that should be the width or height of the page is not a viable solution for browsers where the scrollbar takes up space on the page (it is not overlaid).
 This is because the `vw` and `vh` units includes the vertical and horizontal scrollbars respectively.
 This causes elements with dimensions relying on the `vw` or `vh` units to potentially either introduce unwanted (most likely horizontal) scrolling or be a bit too tall, both of which negatively impact the user experience.

 The fact that these two issues even exist really makes the `vh` and `vw` units feel half-baked.
 In reality, we can blame varying browser implementations or the emergence of new types of devices for these issues, but either way they're probably not going to change.
 Since sizing elements based on the viewport is still a really useful feature regardless, this utility is helpful because it solves both of these issues without negatively impacting any use cases as far as I know.

-## Caveat to `vh` Change Detection
+## Caveat to Mobile Address Bar Toggle Detection

-The reason why there is even a possibility that this utility **might** negatively impact use cases I haven't thought of is because of the rather simplistic way that it tries to detect viewport height changes caused by a toggling mobile browser URL navigation bar.
+The reason why there is even a possibility that this utility **might** negatively impact use cases I haven't thought of is because of the rather simplistic way that it tries to detect viewport height changes caused by a toggling mobile address bar.

-The way that this utility prevents the URL navigation bar from updating the `--vh` CSS variable is by naively not changing the variable if a window resize event occurs at least half a second away from the last window resize event **and** is only changing the height **and** doesn't change the orientation of the viewport **and** only changes the area of the viewport by less than a third.
+The way that this utility prevents the mobile address bar from updating the `--vh` CSS variable is by naively not changing the variable if a window resize event occurs at least half a second away from the last window resize event **and** is only changing the height **and** doesn't change the orientation of the viewport **and** only changes the area of the viewport by less than a third.

 To recap, the following conditions must all be met: